Jayson-Fong/Khaopiak/README.md

 ## Get started

-> [!NOTE]
-> Khaopiak is in active, heavy development.
-This guide will be updated at a later time when the project becomes more
-> stable.

 1. Sign up for [Cloudflare Workers](https://workers.dev).
 The free tier is more than enough for most use cases.
 2. Clone this project and install dependencies with `npm install`
-3. Run `wrangler login` to login to your Cloudflare account in wrangler
+3. Run `npx wrangler login` to login to your Cloudflare account in wrangler
-4. Run `wrangler r2 bucket create khaopiak` to create a Cloudflare R2 bucket
+4. Run `npx wrangler r2 bucket create khaopiak` to create a Cloudflare R2 bucket
+5. Run `npx wrangler queues create khaopiak` to create a Cloudflare Queues queue 6
+    * For free tier users, disable queues in `wrangler.toml`
+6. Optionally, set a Cloudflare R2 lifecycle rule to automatically delete files over
+   time: `npx wrangler r2 bucket lifecycle add khaopiak --expire-days 50`
+7. Run `openssl rand -hex 8 | npx wrangler secret put OBJECT_KEY_SECRET` to generate and set a random object key hmac secret
+8. Run `npx wrangler secret put PRIVATE_KEY_HEX` and set a private key hex value
+9. Run `npx wrangler secret put PUBLIC_KEY_HEX` and set a public key hex value
-5. Run `wrangler deploy` to publish the API to Cloudflare Workers
+10. Run `wrangler deploy` to publish the API to Cloudflare Workers

 ### Recommended headers